ossu/computer-science/README.md

 ## Final project

 OSS University is **project-focused**.
-You are encouraged to do the assignments and exams for each course, but what really matters is whether you can *use* your knowledge to solve a real world problem.
+You are encouraged to do the assignments and exams for each course, but what really matters is whether you can *use* your knowledge to solve a real-world problem.

 After you've gotten through all of Core CS and the parts of Advanced CS relevant to you, you should think about a problem that you can solve using the knowledge you've acquired.
 Not only does real project work look great on a resume, but the project will also *validate* and *consolidate* your knowledge.